top of page

 “TIncontro…via web”

-The research project aims to create an innovative intervention practice for groups of Alzheimer's patients.
+The research project aims to develop an innovative intervention practice for groups of patients affected by Alzheimer’s disease.

 “TIncontro…via web”

-The way of life, daily habits and gestures of people have been radically changed by the pandemic of covid-19; in particular the lives of the elderly and, even more specifically, of people suffering from Alzheimer’s or other dementias has become increasingly problematic.
-The need for partial confinement, imposed by the authorities to protect the most sensitive sections of the population, has in fact upset and partially compromised the lives of individuals suffering from neurodegenerative diseases.
+The way of life, daily habits, and behaviors of people have been radically changed by the COVID-19 pandemic; in particular, the lives of older adults and, even more specifically, individuals affected by Alzheimer’s disease or other forms of dementia have become increasingly challenging.
+The need for partial confinement, imposed by authorities to protect the most vulnerable segments of the population, has profoundly disrupted and partly compromised the lives of individuals suffering from neurodegenerative conditions.

-Among the major difficulties that emerged during this period was the provision of more timely care related to group activities or interaction.
-The decrease or total suspension of exercise and the interruption of regular social contacts have deeply marked the most fragile subjects, such as those suffering from Alzheimer’s.
-Among the problems that have had a significant impact on patients are undoubtedly the lack of stimuli from the outside world and an ever wider isolation, which have led in many cases to an acceleration of cognitive decline and dementia.
+Among the major difficulties that emerged during this period was the provision of more targeted care linked to group activities or interpersonal interaction.
+The reduction or complete suspension of physical exercise and the interruption of regular social contact have deeply affected the most vulnerable individuals, such as those living with Alzheimer’s disease.
+Among the issues that have had a significant impact on patients are the lack of external stimuli and increasing isolation, which in many cases have led to an acceleration of cognitive decline and dementia.

-This difficult starting point has led to the development of strategies to prevent the complete interruption of meetings and help groups for patients with dementia, and encouraged the search for new ways to reach individuals and their family members and to provide care from a distance.
+This already difficult situation prompted the development of strategies to prevent the complete interruption of support and meeting groups for people with dementia, and encouraged the search for new ways to reach individuals and their family caregivers, as well as to provide assistance remotely.

-A pilot group was therefore set up - born from the experience of the support group TIncontro aimed at patients suffering from Alzheimer’s in the initial and initial-medium phase - which developed T... via web, a project that brings together moments of encounter with cargivers and online work, through the administration of short videos based on activities of emotional and bodily stimulation to be performed remotely.
-The caregiver is invited to perform at home with his joint exercises of gentle movement and empathic communication described and shown during the video recordings, enriched with music and relaxing images.
-Each video accompanies caregivers and patients to the progressive discovery of movements and gestures that capture from the theater a look that explores the behaviors and emotions of people.
+A pilot group was therefore established—building on the experience of the TIncontro support group for patients in the early and early-middle stages of Alzheimer’s disease—which developed “TIncontro… via web,” a project offering moments of interaction with caregivers and online activities through the delivery of short videos based on emotional and physical stimulation exercises to be carried out remotely.
+Caregivers are invited to perform at home, together with their loved ones, gentle movement and empathic communication exercises described and demonstrated in the videos, enriched with relaxing music and imagery.
+Each video guides both caregiver and patient in the gradual discovery of movements and gestures inspired by theatre, offering a perspective that explores human behavior and emotional expression.

-The project is based on the importance of non-pharmacological therapies that, integrated with the usual therapies, exploit in this case theatrical practices as a stimulus to keep alive, albeit remotely, the sensory experience of the patient and his emotionality, and help interaction with places, people and situations by promoting relaxing strategies or solutions to address the challenges of everyday life of the patient with dementia and the person who deals with it.
-The project is useful and necessary in the pandemic phase, but it can be a model for future support activities to be supported by the normal groups in the presence.
-The patient in fact chooses together with his caregiver the most appropriate time to get ready for the proposed exercises, can repeat them according to their own rhythms and needs, each time capturing different aspects and stimuli and thus enriching the path of non-drug therapy even from home.
+The project is based on the importance of non-pharmacological therapies which, integrated with standard treatments, in this case make use of theatrical practices as a stimulus to keep the patient’s sensory experience and emotional life active—even remotely—and to support interaction with places, people, and situations.
+It promotes calming and problem-solving strategies to address the daily challenges faced by both people with dementia and their caregivers.
+While particularly valuable during the pandemic, the project may also serve as a model for future support initiatives to complement in-person groups.
+Patients, together with their caregivers, can choose the most appropriate time to engage in the exercises, repeat them according to their own pace and needs, and each time discover new aspects and stimuli, thereby enriching the non-pharmacological therapy process from home.

-The project is carried out with the support of the Alfred Loppacher and Helene Mettler Foundation.
+The project is supported by the Alfred Loppacher and Helene Mettler Foundation.

-Project management: Rita Pezzati, Senior Competence Centre, DEASS-SUPSI, and Demis Quadri, Accademia Dimitri
+Project Directors: Rita Pezzati, Competence Centre for Older Adults, DEASS-SUPSI; Demis Quadri, Accademia Dimitri

 Researcher: Krizia Bonaudo, Accademia Dimitri